Falaxir/nanos-world_yolks-game-panels/README.md

 - [x] Installation
 - [x] Launch
 - [x] Update
-- [ ] Console
+- [ ] Console*
 - [x] Custom launch variables
-- [ ] Read and Edit config file
+- [ ] Read and Edit config file**

+*Console is blank, but can send commands.
+**Use the built-in file browser instead.

 ### Knowed bugs

-The console is only displayed when there is some specific types of errors.
-The windows version can be buggy, you will have a sick christmas tree text inside the console.
+#### AMP

+Console is blank, but for some reason when stoping, magically display all the logs of the console since the begining :x